-asked the Secretary of State for Defence what recent discussions he has had with European aerospace manufacturers about the proposed new European fighter aircraft.
+To ask the Secretary of State for Defence what recent discussion he has had with the aerospace industry in relation to the EFA programme.

 I have regular discussions about EFA, with the companies concerned.
 In addition, several major companies and the Society of British Aerospace companies have provided me with assessments of the industrial importance of the EFA programme in the context of the present uncertainties about Germany's future participation in the project.